 Using passes on the cable cars.
-Hand the pass (paper or plastic), or show MuniMobile on your phone, to the car operator for them to scan.
+Hand the pass (paper or plastic), or show MuniMobile on your phone, to the ticket-taker for them to scan.

 Good to know: the cable car line that stops at the top of the crooked block of Lombard Street is the Powell/Hyde line.

 The two Powell lines leave from the same spot on Market Street, and use the same line.
 If you're in line to get on, and it's the Powell/Mason car, but you prefer the Powell/Hyde Line (written on the cars), you can let other people go ahead of you to take the other car.